 The father is a kind of opponent in that he has no time for Marco’s fanciful stories.

-He plans to make up a story that’s far more interesting than reality.
+He decides to make up a story that’s far more interesting than reality.

 This is the illustration with everything in it.